hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 ![Pyecharts by bookmark](assets/countries-by-likes-and-bookmark.png)
 ![Pyecharts by bookmark2](assets/countries-by-likes-and-bookmark2.png)

-For more pyecharts examples and tutorials, you can refer [here](http://pyecharts.org/#/zh-cn/charts_base)
+For more pyecharts examples, you can refer [the official tutorial](http://pyecharts.org/#/zh-cn/charts_base)

 ### pandas